manuelpepe/PyAutoBlockchain/GUIDE.md

 ### 2. Create keyfile

-To make transactions in the blockchain you'll need a keyfile.
+To submit transactions to the blockchain you'll need a keyfile.
+A keyfile is like a file that acts as a wallet.
+It will hold your private key, encrypted with a password.

-You can use this utility to create one from your private key and a password:
+You can use this utility to create one from a private key and a password:

 ```
 (venv) $ pab create-keyfile